 This was a full scope compliance audit with a two-year timeframe.
-All harvesting, road, silviculture, and protection activities, carried out between September 1, 2013, and September 24, 2015, were included in the scope of the audit.
+All road maintenance, silviculture, and fire protection activities, carried out between September 1, 2013, and September 25, 2015, were included in the scope of the audit.
 All associated planning was also examined.
 Auditors assessed these activities for compliance with the Forest and Range Practices Act (FRPA), the Wildfire Act (WA), and applicable regulations, in particular, the Woodlot Licence Planning and Practices Regulation (WLPPR).
+There were no harvesting, road construction, road deactivation or fire preparedness activities during the audit period.